Koenkk/zigbee2mqtt.io/docs/information/binding.md

 ---
 ---
 # Binding
-*This is an experimental feature, ongoing discussion can be found here: https://github.com/Koenkk/zigbee2mqtt/issues/782*
+*Ongoing discussion about this feature can be found here: https://github.com/Koenkk/zigbee2mqtt/issues/782*

 Zigbee has support for binding which makes it possible that devices can directly control each other without the intervention of zigbee2mqtt or any home automation software.